Future research students

-If you are unable to present at the SHAPS Work-in-Progress Day, you can arrange to present your Confirmation or Completion seminar on an ad-hoc basis.
+If you are unable to present at the SHAPS Graduate Research Symposium, you can arrange to present your Confirmation or Completion seminar on an ad-hoc basis.
 You will need to consult with your advisory committee to find a suitable date and time.
 Once you have finalised those details, please submit a Confirmation / Completion seminar booking form.
 The Arts Graduate Research team has a guide available for booking spaces and a separate form for advertising your seminar.
 You are responsible for booking your own space and time for your seminar.

 School Funding Scheme

 The School Funding Scheme provides funding to graduate researchers.
 The scheme assists graduate researchers within the School to enrich their research and candidature.

 Grants and funding are available from numerous sources on and off campus to help graduate researchers meet the costs associated with their research.
 The most common sources are listed below.